/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 After a light lunch at a local restaurant, we take the short drive to Clickimin Broch, located on the outskirts of Lerwick, overlooking the Clickimin Loch.
 Once inside, the broch towers above us.
 To the west of the tower survive a collection of structures dating from c.1000 BC to AD 500.

 We return to Lerwick to take our evening ferry to Kirkwall.
 Dinner will be served on board.
+Gillian will give us a short briefing for tomorrow.
 (Overnight Kirkwall, Orkney) BLD

 • Walking tour of Kirkwall